eneam/mboxviewer/ReadMe.markdown

 Changes
 ---

+v 1.0.3.26

+ - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;
+ - Fixed the case MBox Viewer could create separate Gmail Label per each email on some cases.;
+ - Fixed incorrect links to attachments in PDF mail document.
+Note that links are clickable in Edge and Chrome but not in Firefox browser;
+ - Updated User Manual to describe new and updated features.;

 v 1.0.3.25

  - To improve mboxview, please post reviews on what works, what doesn't, create bug tickets and enhancment requests;